Coercive Control: Management and Safety Planning Guidance for Social Workers

 The effects of coercive control on children

 When studying the effects of coercive control on children, it is increasingly acknowledged that children are often trapped in the perpetrators' regimes of coercive control.
-The same attitudes of self-centeredness and entitlement that relates to the perpetrators' abuse of their partners can also drive the way they parent their children, with perpetrators likely to parent in ways that are authoritarian, neglectful or overly permissive.

 Children living in this environment can find that they are prevented from living a full and happy life as they are restricted from spending time with their mothers, wider family members and other children.
 They may also be stopped from engaging in extra‐curricular activities or attending medical facilities.
 Living in this way can cause children to become isolated, disempowered, hamper their development and contribute to emotional and behavioural problems.

 It is important to note that in studies of children's experiences of coercive control it has been found that in families where physical violence was not a regular form of abuse, children exhibited the same negative outcomes as those who had lived with more frequent physical abuse.

 For further details on the effects of coercive control on children visit our post - Coercive control: Recognising the effects on children.